 In his attempt to be indignant and above everyone, Ralph tries to not eat any of the meat Jack is roasting.

 That lasts about two seconds once the smell reaches his nose; remember, they've been eating nothing but fruit and plants since they got to the island.

 No one hands Piggy any meat, and when Jack gives him a hard time about his not helping with the hunt, Simon gives his own food to Piggy.

 Jack is furious, and yells at Simon to "Eat!
 Damn you!"
 He basically realizes he has no power over the boys unless they eat the meat he got for them all.

 The hunters describe their kill again in gory detail, and continue their chant of "Kill the pig.
 Cut her throat.
 Bash her in."

-Ralph decides to call another meeting and walks down the mountain.
+Ralph decides to call another meeting—because that seems like it's going to work—and walks down the mountain.